replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 <LicenseFile/>

 * Download the `.tar.gz` air gap bundle for the kURL installer provided by your software vendor.
 Ensure that you can access the downloaded bundle from the environment where you will install the application.
+For more information about the kURL `.tar.gz` bundle, see [Download the kURL Bundle](/vendor/releases-sharing-license-install-script#installer-bundle) in _Sharing a Release_.

 <HaLoadBalancerPrereq/>